bfkfkeot63/cursor-reset-tools/README.md

 1. Detects if Cursor is running (and warns you to close it)
 2. Generates a new UUID to replace your existing machine ID
 3. Clears cached files that store your usage data
+4. Prevents automatic updates that could remove bypass functionality
+5. Modifies system files to unlock Pro features and bypass token limits
-4. Allows Cursor to treat your machine as a new device
+6. Allows Cursor to treat your machine as a new device

 ## 💡 Recommended Tips